kingluddite/web-dev-notes/js/express/01-introduction.md

   * used to have jade render HTML on the frontend
 The Express Static Server

+**note** Jade, because of a copyright violation had their name changed to Pug.

 * `Express.js` is a web framework for `Node.js`
 * Routing is a core component of express